Rathmichael: History

-The ruins of a church are found near the remains of what would once have been one of the largest ringforts (ráth) in Ireland.
-The church is believed to be dedicated to a saint called Mac Táil, which was later corrupted as “Michael”.
+organisation of the inhabitants of this period".
+The church is believed to be dedicated to a saint called Mac Táil, which was later corrupted as "Michael".

 At the west end of the church are the remains of a round tower, 2 m high.
 It has a circumference of 51 ft.
 The tower is known locally as "The Skull Hole", a reference to the occasion when skulls and bones from the adjoining burial ground were deposited there rather than being re-interred when the graveyard was cleared to create additional space.
 There is a story of an underground passage that leads from the round tower to the sea and of a piper who descended into the passage playing his instrument never to be seen again.
 The remains of a passage – possibly a souterrain – have been found close to the tower.

 The site is a National monument.

 Amenities

-There are two schools, Rathmichael Parish National School, attached to the Church of Ireland Parish of Rathmichael, and St. Anne’s National School.
+Rathmichael Parish National School is attached to the Church of Ireland Parish of Rathmichael.
 Aravon Preparatory School, which closed in 2013, was the oldest school of its kind in Ireland, being 151 years old.

 Also present are Old Conna Golf Club (on Ferndale Road), Rathmichael Church and graveyard (Church of Ireland), and the oldest house in southern County Dublin, The Old Glebe House; Jonathan Swift may have written part of Gulliver's Travels while staying here.